Fernando-Lozano/ladderLogic/README.md

 - flash.js (for save, clear, and load)

 ## Tasks:
+- change print button to download icon
 - add remainder of components
 - save and load states
+- add a little bit of responsiveness to preserve container
 - add confirms

 ## Todo on main:
-- oranize all the js files so they contain a similar pattern
 - testing
+- combine js into one large file
 - landing page with video
-- combine js into one large file
 - compress js for performance

 ## Ideas: